Medical Dental Apartment Policies

 Apartment Changes/Transfer Fee

-After the first transfer (room change) of apartments, a $100 processing fee will be added to the resident’s university account each time a move is made.
+After the first transfer (room change) of apartments in University Tower Apartments and/or Med-Dent Apartments, a $100 processing fee will be added to the resident’s university account each time a move is made.
 This fee is required to help cover the cost of necessary maintenance needed in apartments between occupants as well as the administrative work required to properly transfer agreements.

-The fire code requires that each bedroom should hold no more than two adults and one child.
-Each two bedroom should hold no more than four adults or no more than 2 adults and two children.
+The fire code requires that each bedroom in University Tower Apartments and/or Med-Dent Apartments should hold no more than two adults and one child.
+Each two-bedroom should hold no more than four adults or no more than 2 adults and two children.

 Apartment licenses are binding for one year (June 1 – May 15).
 Cancellation fees for the apartment license include: